dbeatty10/altitude-calculator/README.md

 ## Overview

 This project provides a suite of web-based calculators to convert between altitude and oxygen percentage.
-These tools help you understand the relationship between elevation and effective oxygen availability at different altitudes.
+These tools help you understand the relationship between elevation and effective oxygen availability at different altitudes, including equivalency calculations for different gas mixtures.

 ## Use Cases